Chemistry and Computer Science Building CCSB 3.0206

 Students who have earned a baccalaureate degree at an accredited institution can be eligible to enroll as candidates for a second baccalaureate degree in the College of Science.
 This degree will be awarded upon satisfactory completion of all Bachelor of Science degree requirements in the College of Science.
 Students seeking a second baccalaureate degree must complete at least 24 semester hours, specified by the department, following the award of the first baccalaureate degree.
 Students can petition the Dean of Science to reserve up to nine (9) semester hours taken during the last semester of the initial degree work for credit toward the second BS degree.
 Students cannot obtain a second baccalaureate degree in the same academic department as the first degree.

-The College of Science offers dual credit fast track to graduate school programs in bioinformatics,biology, chemistry, mathematics, and physics.
-This allows students to take count graduate hours that count toward both an undergraduate degree and a graduate degree.
+The College of Science offers fast-track to graduate school programs in bioinformatics,biology, chemistry, mathematics, and physics.
+This allows students to take graduate courses that count toward both an undergraduate degree and a graduate degree.
 Details are located at the web site http://www.science.utep.edu

 Advising in the College of Science

 All students enrolled in the College of Science must be advised prior to registration.
-Students may declare their major when they are eligible to enroll in MATH 1508 and have a GPA of at least 2.0.
-Once a student declares their major, they should be advised by their departmental advisors.
-Students who are not eligible to enroll in MATH 1508 are classified as Pre-Science majors and are advised by the College of Science staff academic advisors located in Bell Hall 100.
-In addition, those students who are on academic probation, suspension, or have a GPA below 2.30 are advised by the College of Science Associate Dean.
+Students who are on academic probation, suspension, or have a GPA below 2.30 are advised by the College of Science Associate Dean.
 Those students with Excess Hours (over 130) are also advised by the Associate Dean.

 CAPP Degree Evaluation is an advising tool used by both students and advisors to evaluate course work against degree requirements.
 CAPP produces a report reflecting academic progress toward completion of an undergraduate or graduate degree in a student's declared or proposed major.
 The CAPP degree evaluation report shows how the University of Texas at El Paso courses, transfer courses, and courses in progress apply toward degree requirements.
 You can initiate a degree evaluation, view results, and print evaluation reports via Goldmine.